RyderFreeman4Logos/anon-ticket/README.md

 - `worker.rs`: the long-running loop that pulls batches from a `TransferSource`, advances the stored height cursor, and exposes the shared `MonitorError` type.
 - `main.rs`: now limited to bootstrapping config/telemetry, wiring the SeaORM storage handle, and calling the worker with an RPC source.

+### Storage Crate Internals

+- `SeaOrmStorage` lives in `lib.rs` and exposes a `builder()` so future caching/sharding wrappers can intercept the underlying connection.
+- `migration.rs`: contains table definitions and shared helpers to initialize the schema.
+- `payment_store.rs`, `token_store.rs`, `monitor_state_store.rs`: implement each storage trait in isolation to keep the files focused.
+- `builder.rs`: thin builder that accepts a database URL and applies migrations before constructing the storage handle.

 ## Developer Commands

 Run the shared toolchain entry points from the workspace root: